 What is customs clearance, and why does it matter?

-When you move your belongings across borders, they must pass through customs—the official government process that checks, verifies, and either clears or rejects goods entering a country.
+When you move your belongings across borders, they must pass through customs clearance—the official government process that checks, verifies, and either clears or rejects goods entering a country.
 Each country has its own rules, restrictions, and paperwork requirements, so proper compliance is crucial to avoid delays, fines, or confiscated items.

 At CM Relocation, our team handles most of the heavy lifting when it comes to customs, but here’s what you need to know as a client: